elliohow/fMRI_ROI_Analysis_Tool/README.md

 [![Github issues](https://img.shields.io/github/issues/elliohow/fmri_roi_analysis_tool?style=flat-square)](https://github.com/elliohow/fmri_roi_analysis_tool/issues)
 [![Documentation](https://img.shields.io/readthedocs/fmri-roi-analysis-tool)](https://fmri-roi-analysis-tool.readthedocs.io/en/latest/)

-fRAT is an open-source python-based GUI application used to simplify the processing and analysis of fMRI data by converting voxelwise maps into ROI-wise maps.
-An installation of FSL is required in order to use fRAT.
+`fRAT` is an open-source python-based GUI application used to simplify the processing and analysis of fMRI data by converting voxelwise maps into ROI-wise maps.
+An installation of FSL is required in order to use `fRAT`.

-> fRAT is written using **Python** for **MacOS, Linux and WSL2**.
+> `fRAT` is written using **Python** for **MacOS, Linux and WSL2**.

 Documentation: